witwit/ws/README.md

 Our `ws` tool helps you writing single page applications (SPAs), browser components or Node modules.
 You can write every project in TypeScript.
 Non-Node code is tested in real browsers via using Selenium directly or Sauce Labs.
 All projects can be localized.

+# Why one tool for such different projects like a Node module or a SPA?

+We want to make it *really* easy to create examples for your projects.
+Writing tests and documentation for your project is great and you should still do it, but in our experience the best way _to get started_ with a different project is by reading examples.

+Mabe you write a Node server with a REST API.
+Now you can create several standalone SPAs as clients in your examples - all using different frameworks or dependencies (an `Angular` app using `$http` or a `React` app using `fetch`) and every example shows how your server is used.
+Or you write a _date picker_ component with `React` and you create different examples how you can use it.
+A little bit like [`react-storybook`](https://github.com/kadirahq/react-storybook), but not tied to `React` and more generic.

+Best thing about it: You write your library and all your example with the same tool.

+And you could use your examples to test a component with Selenium as an E2E test, because your example is a standalone SPA.

+Besides that we think that most of our code and our dependencies of `ws` are shared between all project types.

+# How to get started?

+1. `$ npm install --save-dev @mercateo/ws@next`
+2. Add `"ws": { "type": "spa" }` (or `"node"` or `"browser"`) to your `package.json`, depending on the project you have.
+3. Optionally: Create a `tsconfig.json` to use TypeScript.
+Highly recommended!
+4. Optionally: Add a `"jsx"` setting to your `tsconfig.json`.

+If you use TypeScript your entry point to your project will be `src/index.ts`.
+If you use TypeScript with JSX your entry point will be `src/index.tsx`.
+If you don't use TypeScript, your entry point will be `src/index.js`.

+If you create a SPA you'll want to add a `src/index.html`, too.

+Have a look at our [`examples/`](examples) to find out more.

 # Documentation

 Currently we have no in-depth documentation for `ws` as long as we try to add more features to it and use several frameworks like TypeScript oder Webpack which are currently in a beta phase.
 But you can check out the included examples to get started.